What Should I Do If I Am Accused Of An Internet Or Computer Crime?

-Because of the technical complexity of the Internet, the wrong people may be targeted in an investigation when they are actually innocent of wrongdoing.
+Because of the technical complexity of the internet, the wrong people may be targeted in an investigation when they are actually innocent of wrongdoing.
 Investigators may also obtain evidence illegally.
-It is unfortunately common for scammers to use innocent individuals' computers to further their own illegal activities.
-Disgruntled ex-spouses and paramours or former employees have been known to plant seemingly incriminating evidence on innocent targets' computers.
-Experienced Georgetown, Tx trial lawyer Russ Hunt Jr. has handled a wide range of computer crime cases and will assure your rights are protected.
+It is unfortunately common for scammers to use innocent individuals’ computers to further their own illegal activities.
+Disgruntled ex-spouses and paramours or former employees have been known to plant seemingly incriminating evidence on innocent targets’ computers.
+Experienced Georgetown, Texas, trial lawyer Russ Hunt, Jr., has handled a wide range of computer crime cases and will ensure your rights are protected.

 You have the right to an attorney who has the experience to defend you against these types of allegations.
 You don’t have to answer any questions – and it is best that you not answer questions without a lawyer who will protect your rights.
 You don’t have to give law enforcement permission to search your home or computers unless they have a valid warrant.

-Investigators may become suspicious of a person and simply show up at their home or work and ask the target to discuss the officers' concerns.
+Investigators may become suspicious of a person and simply show up at their home or work and ask the target to discuss the officers’ concerns.
 Out of respect for law enforcement officers, many people do talk to the officers and wind up incriminating themselves.
-Investigators will ask questions about areas that may seem benign or innocent and not incriminating, but which are designed to tie the target to a certain set of facts, locations, timeline, or make a statement about who has access to certain computer devices.
-They may even request to see a person's computer, mobile phone or other device.
+Investigators will ask questions about areas that may seem benign or innocent and not incriminating but which are designed to tie the target to a certain set of facts, locations and timelines or make a statement about who has access to certain computer devices.
+They may even request to see a person’s computer, mobile phone or another device.
 Anything they find that they decide is incriminating will help them to charge the person with a crime.
-If the target is cooperating voluntarily, the police do not need a warrant to engage in this practice.
+If the target is cooperating voluntarily, the police do not need the warrant to engage in this practice.

 Remember, you do not have to talk to the police and if you tell them you want to talk to a lawyer they cannot come back to talk to you again.